InvalidArguments/TTDS/README.md

 #Description

 TTDS was an idea a few buddies and I came up with messing around in the dorm common room.
-The idea originally was to make a Teletubby dating sim, thus the name TTDS
+The idea originally was to make a Teletubby dating sim, thus the name TTDS.
+Now, I'm not exactly sure what it will become, though I really do want to do that at some point.

+This README.md file will probably be expanded upon in the future once all of us get our shit together, but for now it's just going to be this.